AWegnerGitHub/awegnergithub.github.io-content/2022_09_20_UE5_realistic_environment_design_beginners.md

 ### Version

 The course was last updated in June of 2021.
-I mentioned about that Unreal Engine 5 came out in April 2022.
+I mentioned above that Unreal Engine 5 came out in April 2022.
 The instructor is using an early access edition of Unreal Engine 5.
 This means the UI is slightly different, a few bugs exist - namely landscape material blend is black on the non-early access version of Unreal Engine 5, and a few options have been merged or moved in the full release.